-For several months now, Austria has been offering a test setup called “Safe Hospitality”, in which employees of hotel and gastronomy companies can be tested voluntarily once a week.
-This testing is now being expanded further for the winter season.
-Since November, for example, also landlords of private rooms can be tested.
+Since last summer, Austria has been offering a test setup called “Safe Hospitality”, in which employees of hotel and gastronomy companies can be tested voluntarily once a week.
+Also landlords of private rooms can be tested.

 Tourism companies can display their participation in the weekly Covid tests to their guests with the official “Safe Hospitality” badge.
 You are also welcome to find out directly from the company you booked your holiday with, whether these weekly employees screenings are performed.

 What must I pay attention to in the dining room/restaurant?

 No mouth&nose protection is required at the tables themselves.
 In all restaurants, attention is paid to the legally prescribed table distances or corresponding separation devices (e.g. glass panels) have been installed.
 When approaching and leaving the table, all other persons who do not live in the same household or who belong to your visitor group must observe the minimum distance of 1 metre and wear an FFP2 mouth&nose protection.

 Self-service is permitted where special hygienic precautions minimise the risk of infection.
 This can include, among other things:

 - Cleaning the hands at a disinfectant dispenser directly in front of the buffet station

 Food and beverage consumption must not take place in the immediate vicinity of the serving area.